 - gun control laws

-- and quantitative research methodology (e.g., meta-analyses and systematic reviews)
+- and quantitative and qualitative research methodology

 History of the Wiener Werkstaette for Suicide Research